ska-telescope/ska-gui-components/docs/src/FileUpload.rst

    Ths component provides a simple upload function that makes use of the uploadURL property to upload the selected file.
 The uploadFunction has been provided so that can be completely replaced.

+.. admonition:: Upload pending indicator

+   During upload pending state (FileUploadStatus.PENDING), the Upload button icon is shown as a loading spinner to indicate progress.
+This behavior is local to FileUpload and does not change StatusIcon behavior in other components.

 .. admonition:: Testing Identifier

    Provided by the property *testId*